Voltage Transformer (Three-Phase)

 Details

-Initial value of the total dissipation inductance current.
+The initial value of the cumulative scattering inductance current.

 Dependencies

-To use this parameter, set the parameter Winding parameterized by to .
-Combined primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Combined primary and secondary values.

 |